 I have to admit there are some exceptions.
 Of course there are fish who can do well without any light, but these are either blind or have no access to light in their natural habitat.

 A great example is this blind cave Mexican tetra you can see on the picture above.
-Like its name already gives away, it does not have any natural light reaching its natural habitat.
+Like its name implies, it does not have any natural light reaching its natural habitat.
 There are even some nocturnal fish out there that don’t need much tank lighting at all!